HB9VQQ/WSPRBeacon/README.md

 For each enabled Band the scheduler will start to transmit on the defined Minute.
 This enables a global Network of WSPR Beacons to transmit at the same Time and on the same Band.
 The exact TX Frequency within the allocated WSPR segment/Band (200 Hz) is picked randomly by the Firmware.
 These coordinated Beacon Signals can then be decoded with WSJT-X and uploaded to the [WSPRnet.org](https://wsprnet.org/drupal/) Database for further analysis.

+## Why?

+To identify and visualize weak Signal Propagation paths to study global Ham Radio HF Propagation for the interested audience.

 Goal is to establish a global Network of permanently installed and standardized WSPR Beacons running 24x7x365, sharing the same or a very similar Setup:

 - Omni directional Antenna (vert.
 EFHW, Multiband GP etc.)